 Not only do they slither across the ground, but California kingsnakes are also excellent at climbing trees and swimming.
 This desert inhabitant can adapt well to a multitude of surroundings.
 It can maneuver through desert sands, forests, and water, all with ease.
 It is also able to eat a large variety of small animals, making it easier to find food wherever it lives.
 California kingsnakes are also common pets because of their adaptability as well as their docile nature.

-STATUS: There is no listing available for the common kingsnake by the International Union for Conservation of Nature lists the common kingsnake as Least Concern, meaning it is not currently under any threat of extinction.
+STATUS: There is no listing available for the common kingsnake by the International Union for Conservation of Nature.
 The common kingsnake includes several different subspecies, one of which is the California kingsnake.

 HABITAT: The largest populations of California kingsnakes are found in southern California.
 This kingsnake can also be found in Arizona, New Mexico, southern Utah, Oregon and northern Mexico.
 It prefers arid regions, typically residing in the desert.
 However, it has also been known to adapt easily in grasslands and woodlands.

 DIET: California kingsnakes typically eat small animals such as mice, rats, lizards and frogs.
 To catch its prey, the snake will coil tightly around it, constricting until the victim expires.
 This snake has a specialized jaw structure which allows it to move and stretch its lower jaw independently, affording it the ability to consume prey larger than its own head.
 Perhaps a slightly more shocking staple of their diet is other snakes, including rattlesnakes.
 The California kingsnake is able to tolerate the venom when consuming a rattlesnake; it can only be harmed if a bite from a rattlesnake injects a large amount of venom that travels to the kingsnake’s heart.
 The kingsnake was so-named for its tendency to eat other snakes.